Laura Ingraham Chuckles And Cracks Jokes While Covering Nipsey Hussle Funeral

 Mistaking Names

-Ingraham and her guest, contributor Raymond Arroyo, also had a laugh at a bit of confusion over Hussle’s stage name, although the two of them also appeared to themselves be confused about it.
+Ingraham and her guest, contributor Raymond Arroyo, also had a laugh at a bit of confusion over Hussle’s stage name, although the two of them appeared to be confused about it themselves.

-“It’s always a good idea before you give a eulogy to know the name of the deceased.”
+“It’s always a good idea before you give a eulogy to know the name of the deceased,” Arroyo joked with Ingraham.

-The two then laughed and then played old clips of black comedian Nipsey Russell performing his act.
+The two then laughed and played old clips of black comedian Nipsey Russell performing his act.

-Whether or not the two hosts were aware of it at the time or not remains unclear, but Nipsey Hussle had always been clear that his name was an homage to the African American comedian.
-And while Farrakhan did indeed make a mistake in saying his name, Farrakhan did not equate him with some random comedian with no connection to him but for a similar name, as Ingraham and her co-host seemed to suggest.
+Whether or not the two hosts were aware of it at the time or not remains unclear, but Nipsey Hussle had always been clear that his name was an homage to the African-American comedian.
+And while Farrakhan did indeed make a mistake in saying his name, Farrakhan did not equate Hussle with some random comedian, as Ingraham and her co-host seemed to suggest.